nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 <a target="_blank" href="images/parcoords.png"><img src="images/parcoords.png" style="width: 300px;"></a>

 In the figure below I use slightly different dimensions: the *percentage* of workers in each sector and the total population of the department.
 Lines are colored by the percentage of workers in industry in varying intensities of red.
-Try drag-selecting the dimensions to select/deselect lines!
+Try drag-selecting the dimensions to select/deselect lines.
 You can see that broadly speaking, smaller departments do tend to be more agricultural.

 ```python
 fig = px.parallel_coordinates(wide_df, dimensions=["agriculture_pct", "industry_pct", "services_pct", "total"],